Building a Better Team

 What You Should Know About Your Gen Z Workforce

-The recent addition of Generation Z to the workplace has left some employers needing help to adapt.
-Although the young adults of Gen Z bear some similarities to Millennials, this generation is ultimately its unique animal with plenty of quirks.
+The recent addition of Generation Z to the workplace has left some employers needing help adapting.
+Although the young adults of Generation Z bear some similarities to Millennials, this generation is ultimately a unique animal with plenty of quirks.
 Here’s what employers need to know about attracting and retaining their Gen Z workforce.

 How is Gen Z Different from Other Generations?